-The USAID Office of Transition Initiatives Country Representative post is a senior-level position requiring supervisory management experience, the ability to serve as an effective liaison with a wide array of individuals and institutions and an in-depth knowledge of foreign assistance in general and of the sub-region in particular.
 Familiarity with a wide range of issues is necessary, including, but not limited to, community development, mediation/arbitration, conflict resolution, democracy/governance and human rights.
-Excellent inter-personal, presentation and negotiation skills are necessary.
-Experience in contract/grant management is required.
 Prior work experience with U.S. Government agencies and/or managing program operations in civil conflicts is preferred.
-Prior experience coordinating with military operations is a plus.
+Experience working with the military is a plus.

 The successful candidate will possess excellent political analysis and reporting skills and the ability to operate with a high degree of autonomy, responsibility and authority in a highly stressful environment while exercising sound judgment in politically charged and challenging security environments.
-It is also essential that the incumbent demonstrate the ability to maintain staff morale in a difficult work environment.
-Strong team-building skills are essential.